CaioEmPessoa/CodeChallenges/README.md

-# BeecrowdWorks
+# CodeChallenges
-A collection of activities I had to do for college on Beecrowd or Leetcode.
+A collection of activities I had to do for college on Beecrowd or other training exercises on Leetcode.